-- Spelling Years 1-6 will use Dianna Rigg for planning and implementation. - Continue to develop Reading resources based on Oxford Reading series. - Teachers undertake moderation of English modes at professional learning sessions. - Analyse NAPLAN and PAT and adapt teaching and learning to areas of need identified. - Learning Den (SAER) to focus on providing Reading, Spelling and Writing support to students identified through standardized testing and teacher judgement. - Continue to develop English resources, utilizing the budget available to increase teaching and learning materials.
+- Spelling Years 1-6 will use Dianna Rigg for planning and implementation. - Teachers undertake moderation of English modes at professional learning sessions. - Analyse NAPLAN and PAT and adapt teaching and learning to areas of need identified. - Learning support to focus on providing Reading, Spelling and Writing support to students identified through standardized testing and teacher judgement.
+This classroom-based support. - Continue to develop English resources, utilizing the budget available to increase teaching and learning materials.